ARMmbed/yotta/docs/reference/target.md

 Path to the target's CMake toolchain file.
 If this target [inherits](#inherits) from another target that provides a functioning toolchain this property is optional.

+### <a href="#cmakeIncludes" name="cmakeIncludes">#</a> `cmakeIncludes`
+**type: Array of String (paths relative to target root directory)**

+List of CMake files which should be included in every module built.
+These can be used to modify the rules for building libraries/executables as necessary.
+For example, a target description might provide the ability to produce selected code-coverage information by appending code-coverage flags when compiling some selected subset of modules.

+The name of the library being built by the current module is available in the included cmake files as `YOTTA_MODULE_NAME`.

 ### <a href="#scripts" name="scripts">#</a> `scripts`
 **type: hash of script-name to command**